-- Villas often require to book less days
+- Villas often require to book fewer days

-These pricing ranges differ per venue, make sure to check their website if this is the case with your favorite venue.
+These pricing ranges differ per venue, make sure to check their website if this is the case with your favourite venue.

 When you plan in the rain season, make sure to also check if your venue has a backup plan in case of rainfall.

-A good thing to know, is that many villas give a very attractive earlybird discount if booked 150 days in advance!
-I’ve seen discounts being offered around $800 usd.
+A good thing to know is that many villas offer a very attractive early bird discount if booked 150 days in advance!
+I’ve seen discounts being offered around $800 USD.

 Choose the location